jeremieSimon/playing_w_rust/README.md

  This makes the computation easier.
  The concurrent graph is just an extension of the normal one except that we use `Arc` instead of `Rc`.
 - Both graph can work on a datum or a batch of data.
+- The IoGraph has more metadata attached to its node, to facilitate `Fork` and `Join` operations.

 ### *Parallelism Design*
 #
 **The `ConcurrentComputeGraph`**\
 For a single datum or batch of data, each node is ran within the same thread.
-The user if this API can then divide its data so that each datum, can run in a different thread.
+The user of this API can then divide its data so that each datum, can run in a different thread.
 The concurrent graph is therefore optimized for **throughput**.
 This approach has the following pros:
 1. Have a perfect maximization of the CPU usage with minimal interrupts.\